 Dr Lafina Diamandis (mentioned above) is a testament to how varied a doctor’s career can be.
 She took several career breaks to try different things, including setting up her Boutique Property Services in Spain, and founding Eurekadoc, the only UK publishing house dedicated to printing ‘niche’ career guides for doctors.
 In December 2015, it was she who organised the ‘Medicine: Stay or Go?’ conference.
 Lafina went in and out of medical practice, and is now returning again to complete her Paediatrics training.
 So if someone tells you that once you leave, you can never come back, ignore it; it’s simply not true.

-And even if you do leave and tell the GMC to well and truly fuck off, a global pandemic might end up pulling you right back in (case and point: yours truly).
+And even if you do completely cut ties and tell the GMC to well and truly fuck off, a global pandemic might end up pulling you right back in (case and point: yours truly).

 13. Free yourself from guilt